herbertgithubaccount/MWSE/docs/source/apis/timer.md

 	* `callback` (fun(e: [mwseTimerCallbackData](../types/mwseTimerCallbackData.md)), string): The callback function that will execute when the timer expires.
 If starting a registered timer, this needs to be the `name` string passed to `timer.register`.
 	* `iterations` (integer): *Default*: `1`.
 The number of iterations to run.
 Use `-1` for infinite looping.
 	* `persist` (boolean): *Default*: `true`.
 Registering a timer with persist flag set to `true` will serialize the callback string in the save to persist between sessions.
 Only a registered timer will persist between sessions.
 See `timer.register()`.
-	* `data` (table, nil): *Default*: `nil`.
+	* `data` (table): *Optional*.
 Data to be attached to the timer.
 If this is a persistent timer, the data must be json-serializable, matching the same limitations as data stored on references.

 **Returns**: